Jake Brennan

-Jake Brennan (born April 10, 1974, in Worcester, Massachusetts) is an American podcast host, author, and musician.
-He is the creator and host of the podcast Disgraceland, and author of the 2019 book DISGRACELAND: Musicians Getting Away With Murder And Behaving Very Badly.
+Jake Brennan (born April 10, 1974) is an American podcast host, author, and musician.
+He is the creator and host of the podcast Disgraceland, and author of the 2019 book Disgraceland: Musicians Getting Away with Murder and Behaving Very Badly.

 Personal life

 Brennan is from Massachusetts and is the son of Boston-area musician Dennis Brennan.

 Career

 Music

-Due to his father's musical background, Brennan became involved in music when he was 20, joining the hardcore punk and heavy metal band Cast Iron Hike in 1994 and signing on to the Victory Records label.
+Due to his father's musical background, Brennan became involved in music when he was 20, joining the punk/metal band Cast Iron Hike in 1994 and signing on to the Victory Records label.
 He stayed through multiple tours, two EPs, and an album release before leaving the band in 1998.
 He went on to write and recorded music as a member of his own group, The Confidence Men, that he formed in 2001 with members including "drummer Rob Dulaney, guitarist Eric Barlow, keyboardist Scott Janovitz, and a bassist named Binky".
 They signed a record deal with the Jack of Hearts label run by Nashville music businessman Jack Emerson in 2003, with the aim to release their first album titled "Singer-Songriot" in early 2004.
-But Emerson's sudden death in December of 2003 resulted in the album deal being cancelled.
+But Emerson's sudden death in December 2003 resulted in the album deal being cancelled.
 Instead, in April 2004, Brennan's band made a record deal with Yep Roc Records and Brennan also made a deal to release a solo album produced by Paul Q. Kolderie titled "Love and Bombs".

 By 2010, Brennan had joined a new band named Bodega Girls under the pseudonym Jacob Otis.
 They won that year's DJ/Electronic Act of the Year award in the Boston Music Awards and aimed to release their first album as an independent app for the iPhone.
 But Apple refused to allow the app to be approved for the device due to the competition it would bring to the iTunes store if musical artists released their music separately.
-Acquiescing, the band released their singles on iTunes and overall aimed for their music to be entirely digital and not available in physical CDs, with Brennan noting "We’re trying to find a way to release our stuff that’s innovative.
-Because who’s even buying albums?"
+Acquiescing, the band released their singles on iTunes and overall aimed for their music to be entirely digital and not available in physical CDs, with Brennan noting "We're trying to find a way to release our stuff that's innovative.
+Because who's even buying albums?"